hiAndrewQuinn/heartbeep/README.md

 ---

-Make sure to replace `YourUsername` with your actual GitHub username, and adjust the repository URL accordingly.
+Make sure to replace `hiAndrewQuinn` with your actual GitHub username, and adjust the repository URL accordingly.
 You can also customize other parts of the `README.md` as you see fit.
 This should provide a good starting point for your GitHub project!
 ## Features

 - Simple command-line interface.